 Rhytidectomy in Austin, TX

-By age 40 the elastic fibers in the skin and the underlying deep structures of the face begin to lose elasticity and sag.
+By age 40, the elastic fibers in the skin and the underlying deep structures of the face begin to lose elasticity and sag.
 While the extent of facial aging is influenced by factors such as genetics, weight change, smoking, stress, and sun exposure, the appearance of facial aging is inevitable.
-However, there are many options for surgical and non-surgical facelift from Austin Plastic & Reconstructive Surery, all designed to address the underlying causes.
+However, there are many options for surgical and non-surgical facelifts from Austin Plastic & Reconstructive Surgery, all designed to address the underlying causes.

 Why Should You Consider a Facelift?

 Tissues that begin to sag on the face can cause contours to change, leading to the development of jowls and tired eyes with a boxy, deflated facial appearance.
 This can make you look older than you feel.
 If you want to restore a youthful, rested facial appearance, a facelift may be a good option.